Last Update: 2019-11-15

 Debian and any other Linux distribution:

 Install mongodb from the standard repository and JRE8 from Oracle's website.
 As for jsvc, don't use the Debian binary package, it requires OpenJDK last time I checked this.
 Instead, get the source code for jsvc (command apt-get source jsvc), compile it and install jsvc manually.
 Sorry for this inconvenience, but TP-Link decided to use jsvc for Privilege Separation rather than the much more common standard start-stop-daemon or daemonize programs already present on almost any Linux system.
-Don't blame me for this – omadactl still can use both methods, but you need to use jsvc for Omada Controller versions starting with V3.0.2.
+Don't blame me for this – omadactl still can use both methods, but you need to use jsvc for Omada Controller versions V3.x.

 Oracle JRE8, jsvc and mongodb are pre-installed by default in Raspbian (make sure you did not explicitly choose OpenJDK as an alternative for the Oracle JRE).
-You can easily check whether the correct programs are installed on your Raspbian:
+You can easily check whether the required programs are installed on your Raspbian:

 $ java -version